-Menshikov Palace, Palaces of Saint-Petersburg
+Menshikov Palace, Saint-Petersburg

 The magnificent Menshikov palace on the University Embankment brings you back to the glorious era of Peter the Great, the time of birth of the city on the Neva River.
 The Palace became one of the first luxury buildings in Saint Petersburg.
 The tall green roof crowns the huge bright yellow three-storey building.
 The main entrance is decorated with mighty columns.
 The sides of the palace symmetrically protrude and are crowned with elegant decorative pediments.
 The pilasters with carved stone capitals, windows platbands give the facades splendor and elegance.
 The construction of the palace began in 1710.
 Czar Peter I built it for his favorite and associate - the first Governor General of St. Petersburg, Alexander Menshikov.
 The size and rich decoration of the palace surpassed all the other buildings of St. Petersburg.